We're running a series of webinars for individual attendance from August to December. See below for dates, prices, and booking links.

 Professional skills topics – open to all:

 This webinar series supports participants to effectively manage difficult conversations and situations and be able to diffuse situations before they escalate.
-Areas covered include: identifying reasons for anger and the early signs that indicate an escalating situation; techniques for handling potential difficult situations; strategies that can be used to gain control through anger; developing diffusing and de-escalating skills; and distinguishing good working practices for protecting yourself.
+Areas covered include identifying reasons for anger and the early signs that indicate an escalating situation; techniques for handling potential difficult situations; strategies that can be used to gain control through anger; developing diffusing and de-escalating skills; and distinguishing good working practices for protecting yourself.

-This workshop-style webinar provides guidance and support on using negotiation skills to positively influence outcomes for service users.
+This short webinar provides guidance and support on using negotiation skills to positively influence outcomes for service users.
 It discusses research regarding the psychology of negotiation and provides delegates with strategies to get the best outcomes in different situations.

 Level one (introductory) topics – require little or no existing knowledge: